ansys/pyhps-data-transfer/doc/source/api/index.rst

 API reference
 =============

-This section describes Pyhps data_transfer/client functions, classes, methods, and their parameters and return values so that you can understand how to interact with them programmatically.
+This section describes PyHPS Data Transfer functions, classes, methods, and their parameters and return values so that you can understand how to interact with them programmatically.

 .. toctree::